yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 #### Start Kafka Connect

 After starting YugabyteDB, you start the Kafka Connect service.
-This service exposes a REST API to manage the Debezium YugabyteDB connector.
+This service exposes a REST API to manage the YugabyteDB connector.

 1. Open a new terminal, and use it to start the Kafka Connect service in a container.